tgirke/tgirke.github.io/positions.md

 employment during the summer break is possible.
 To apply for these positions, please email your CV with a detailed outline of your computational skills to thomas.girke@ucr.edu.

+## Filled Positions

+### Postdoctoral position in comparative genomics - [ filled ]

+This position requires several years of experience in computational biology, statistics, database design and data mining with strong publications records in several of these areas.
+The candidate should be proficient in at least one of the common programming languages that are used in bioinformatics: C, Python, Java, Perl or R. Experience with web and database programming is also beneficial.
+To apply for this position, please email your CV and a statement of research interests to thomas.girke@ucr.edu.

+### Postdoctoral position in cheminformatics - [ filled ]

+This position requires experience in computational chemistry, drug-informatics, QSAR/phramacophore modeling and data mining with strong publications records in several of these areas.
+The candidate should be proficient in at least one of the common programming languages that are used in cheminformatics: C, Python, Java, Perl or R. Experience with web and database programming is also beneficial.
+To apply for this position, please email your CV and a statement of research interests to thomas.girke@ucr.edu.